stefa-sal/figo/README.md

       - `-g, --gw`: Specify the gateway address for the instance.
       - `-n, --nic`: Specify the NIC name for the instance (default: `eth0` for containers, `enp5s0` for VMs).
       - `-f, --profile`: Comma-separated list of profiles to apply to the instance.
+      - `-m, --make_project`: Create the project if it does not exist on the remote specified.

     - **Examples:**
       ```bash